Facebook Tips & Strategies

 It's easy to treat the "About" section as a one-and-done task - a few boxes to tick and then forget.
 But that's a mistake.
 A well-crafted About section is a powerful tool for your business marketing.
 Here’s why it deserves your attention:

 • It Builds Trust and Credibility: A complete and professional-looking About section shows that you’re a legitimate, active business.
-Missing information or outdated details can create doubt and friction, sending potential customers clicking away to a competitor.
+Missing information or outdated details can create doubt and friction, causing potential customers to click away to a competitor.

 • It Sets the Tone for Your Brand: This is your chance to introduce yourself.
 You get to control the narrative.
 Is your brand quirky and fun?
 Professional and corporate?
 Warm and community-focused?
 The language you use here establishes your brand voice from a visitor's first interaction.